 Wisconsin's capitol city is a progressive, energetic destination that attracts scholars from around the world to pursue their higher education goals.

-This world-class research university with 42,000 undergrads is considered one of Madison's greatest gems.
-Make your first stop one of the visitor information centers where you will find maps, parking, and tour information that will help you explore everything this campus can offer.
+The University of Wisconsin-Madison is a world-class research university with more than 43,000 undergrads is considered one of Madison's greatest gems.
+Make your first stop a visitor information center, where you will find maps, parking, and tour information that will help you explore everything campus can offer.

-Our destination is all about discovery, and UW-Madison hosts state-of-the-art research facilities, including Wisconsin Institutes for Discovery, an innovative building that houses two world-class biomedical research institutes and a public space for campus and community members to gather and celebrate science.
-Just down the road, you will also find the School of Medicine and Public Health at UW Hospitals, who has a long tradition of translating laboratory discoveries to bedside application.
+Our destination is all about discovery, and UW-Madison hosts state-of-the-art research facilities, including the Discovery Building, an innovative space that houses two world-class biomedical research institutes and a public space for campus and community members to gather and celebrate science.
+Just down the road is the School of Medicine and Public Health at UW Hospitals, who have a long tradition of translating laboratory discoveries to bedside application.

-If you're interested in the arts be sure to take in a captivating performance from the Music department or the invigorating works displayed at the Chazen Museum of Art.
+If you're interested in the arts, take in a captivating performance from the music department or the invigorating works displayed at the Chazen Museum of Art.

 Madison College's Mitby Theater produces two student run theatrical productions each year and sponsors several choral and instrumental community groups.
-There is always an interesting performance to dazzle visitors!
+There is always an interesting performance for visitors!

 Edgewood College is a Catholic college in the Dominican tradition, located off the shores of Lake Wingra.
-Edgewood College is Madison's only independent liberal arts college, and serves 1,800 students via a smaller campus feel with a lively atmosphere.
+Edgewood is Madison's only independent liberal arts college and serves 2,800 students at its small, lively campus.